Status of General Electric’s PCB cleanup, Fall 2022:

-Status of General Electric’s PCB clean up, Summer 2014:
+Status of General Electric’s PCB cleanup, Summer 2019:

-The second phase of the clean up in the Upper Hudson River that started in 2009 is approaching completion.
-However, the clean up does not adequately address area that require navigational dredging, which is needed to allow larger commercial vessels full use of the river.
+The second phase of the cleanup in the Upper Hudson River that started in 2009 is approaching completion.
+However, the cleanup does not adequately address areas that require navigational dredging, which is needed to allow larger commercial vessels full use of the river.
 Clearwater is calling on GE to agree to work with the NYS Canal Corporation and the Federal Natural Resource Damage Trustees to be sure the Hudson River is restored to its full potential.
 More than 60 communities and groups have adopted a resolution urging GE to finish the job.